AlyMar1994/UFoCP-OLD/Readme.txt

 Support
 ================
 -KadVenku
-	– Tons of help on GitHub for issues with FoC.
+	– Lots of help on GitHub for issues with FoC.

 -STAR WARS: Empire at War Community Discord (specif.
 Galyana, Lany & Nikomer)
-	– FoC technical help.
+	– Technical help.

 =========================================================================================